 This might be obvious, but you were chosen as a bridesmaid for a reason.
 If the bride needs to vent, be there with an open ear.
 If you have words of wisdom (or even just a way to make her laugh) great, if not, just being there to listen is more help than you realize.

 BE A CHEERLEADER

-Lead the way to the dance floor on wedding night.
+Lead the way to the dance floor on the wedding night.
 If people are slow to hit the dance floor, here’s your time to shine.
 It’s nice to get the party going, and if you and some other maids start dancing, it’ll signal to other guests to join in.
-This can be a very helpful gesture to the guests of honor, and set the fun tone for the rest of the reception.
+This can be a very helpful gesture to the guests of honor and set the fun tone for the rest of the reception.

 Keep these tips on how to be the best bridesmaid in mind and you’ll have a very grateful bride, who might even be able to reciprocate for you sometime.